PickYourOwn.org

 1/4 cup chopped celery 2 Tablespoons chopped green peppers

 1 teaspoon salt (optional - I don't put any in!)
-1/4 cup lemon juice (helps to acidify it, not needed if you have a pressure canner)
+1/4 cup lemon juice (helps to acidify it, BUT it is not necessary, since this will be pressure canned)

 Mushrooms (also optional): up to 1 lb.

-And if you like your spaghetti sauce thick, add 2 Tablespoons corn starch
+And if you like your spaghetti sauce thick, add tomato paste to thicken it.

 Step 9 - Bring the sauce to a gentle simmer

-You don't need to overcook it; just bring it to boiling to sterilize it, mix the seasonings and cook down the tomatoes.
+You don't need to overcook it; just bring it to boiling to sanitize it, mix the seasonings and cook down the tomatoes.

 Step 10 - Add the browned ground meat.